ke-zhang-rd/krystal/docs/source/cython.rst

 .. warning::

-  Important!
   DO NOT name the *.pyx* file the same as your *.cpp* file!
 When the cythonized function is called later, a new *.cpp* file with the same name as your *.pyx* file is generated.
 If you name both your original *.cpp* and your *.pyx* file the same, your *.cpp* file will be overwritten which is bad.